“Holidays are coming, holidays are coming…” is a tune you might be humming during Christmas or whenever you sip on a Coca-Cola.

 Then you’re going to be understaffed (and that’s never fantastic) because it crushes and stresses out your staff, and your customers will sense it.

-Unfortunately, understaffing is common, and more than 50% of hourly shift workers have experienced understaffing during the last year.
-Our latest research, also says that 80% of them say it made them feel stressed at work.
+Unfortunately, understaffing is common, and more than 50% of hourly shift workers reported uncomfortable working conditions resulting from the labor shortage during the last year.
+Our latest research, also says that 65% of them say it made them feel stressed at work.

 So how do you decide on whether an employee can go on vacation?
 Do you take a best guess?
 Or do you pull out the crystal ball and hope it gives you the answer?